dnsimple/dnsimple-support/content/articles/changing-account-email.markdown

 ---
 title: Changing User Email
-excerpt: How to change the email associated to a DNSimple user account.
+excerpt: How to change the email associated with a DNSimple user account.
 categories:
 - Account
 ---

 # Changing User Email

-You can change the email associated to your user profile from the DNSimple account page.
+You can change the email associated with your user profile from the DNSimple account page.

 <div class="section-steps" markdown="1">
 ##### To change the user email

 1. Log into your DNSimple account.
-1. Go to your [user page](https://dnsimple.com/user), by selecting the <label>Settings</label> link under your user menu.
+1. Go to your [user page](https://dnsimple.com/user) by selecting the <label>Settings</label> link under your user menu.

     ![Settings menu](/files/user-menu.png)